Jotis86/Jotis86/README.md

-# 📊 From Data to Strategy | Juan Durán Bon 🚀🔍
+# 📊 Data Analyst: Navigating the Sea of Data 🌊🔍

 ## 💫 About Me:
 Hi!
 I’m passionate about data 📊 with advanced skills in analysis, visualization, and machine learning.
 I love transforming complex information into something useful and actionable to help organizations make strategic and informed decisions.